A Comparison Between IronPDF & ComPDFKit

 }

-ComPDFKit offers a comprehensive solution for creating digital signatures with extensive customization options.
+ComPDFKit offers complete digital signature creation with extensive customization options.

 private static void CreateDigitalSignature(CPDFDocument document, string certificatePath, string password)